richelbilderbeek/internship_joshua_and_marijn/README.md

 # internship_marijn

-Internship of Marijn at the Marijnsuniversiteit Groningen.
+Internship of Marijn at the Rijksuniversiteit Groningen.

 ## Monday April 15th 2019